Development of a Compton Imager Setup: Compton Event Reconstruction

 \subsubsection{Geometrical Error}

-The individual pixels of our CZT detectors are $2.46 \times 2.46 \times 5~\mathrm{mm}^3$ in size.
+~\\ The individual pixels of our CZT detectors are $2.46 \times 2.46 \times 5~\mathrm{mm}^3$ in size.
 We cannot infer the exact position of the photon interaction in this volume.
-Coupled with the relatively small (tens of mm) distance between the scattering and absorbing pixels, this leads to a few-degree uncertainty in the scattering angle.
+Coupled with the relatively small (tens of mm) distance between the scattering and absorbing pixels, this leads to a few-degree uncertainty in the scattering angle, with a nominal value of $\sim 2.5\degr$ for pixels near the detector center.

 This error can be reduced within the current setup by increasing the separation between the detectors.
 But in that scenario the absorber subtends a smaller solid angle from the scatterer compounding the problem in \S\ref{sec:lim_coverage}.